rikuf2/basic-csharp/src/content/exercises.md

 ## The exam

 The exam will be held in Centria's Itslearning platform.
-To access the exam, you have to register to the Open University course from [this page: https://tki.centria.fi/koulutus/software-development-basics-of-programming-with-c-2021-2022/6681](https://tki.centria.fi/koulutus/software-development-basics-of-programming-with-c-2021-2022/6681).

-The deadline for the exam and to gain credits is 1.5.2022.

 <Note>Registering might take a couple of days, so make sure to register earlier than on the last day! </Note>